DarrenM07/DFootball/README.md

 4. In your opinion, out of all the frameworks available, why is Django used as the starting point for learning software development?

 Django is a high-level Python framework that promotes rapid development with clean and pragmatic design.
-It handles much of the heavy lifting, such as routing, database management, and user authentication, which makes it a good starting point for beginners to focus on learning core development concepts without getting lost in the complexity of lower-level details.
+It handles much of the heavy lifting, such as routing, database management, and user authentication, which makes it a good starting point for beginners to focus on learning core development concepts without getting lost in the complexity of lower-level details..

 5. Why is the Django model called an ORM?